Self-Learning Threshold-Based Load Balancing: Optimality analysis

-The proof of Theorem \ref{the: static fluid limit} uses a methodology developed in \cite{bramson1998state} to prove the almost sure relative compactness of sample paths and to establish that the limit of each convergent subsequence has Lipschitz coordinates.
-These limits are then characterized by a careful analysis in neighborhoods of the points where the derivatives of all coordinates exist, using the stochastic dynamics of the system.
-The differential equation \eqref{eq: static fluid limit} results from this analysis; details are provided in Section \ref{sap: static threshold} of the online supplement.
+The proof of Theorem \ref{ch2-the: static fluid limit} uses a methodology developed in \cite{bramson1998state} to establish the almost sure relative compactness of the sequence of occupancy processes, and that the limit of each convergent subsequence is a function with Lipschitz components.
+The subsequential limits are then characterized by a careful analysis in neighborhoods of the points where the derivatives of all coordinate functions exist, using the stochastic dynamics of the system.
+The differential equation \eqref{ch2-eq: static fluid limit} results from this analysis.

-\subsection{Fluid-Optimal Thresholds.}
+\subsection{Fluid-optimal thresholds}